th-under/NLP_with_spaCy/README.md

 # NLP with spaCy
-Learn to know the basic NLP tool of spaCy
+Learn to know the basic NLP tools of spaCy

 ## Required prior knowledge
 You need to have a basic understanding of git, python, and jupyter notebooks.